-Sometimes customers complain of a buzzing noise coming from the outdoor unit, even when it's not running.
-This is usually the reversing valve solenoid coil.
-It's low voltage (24 volts) so it isn't really wasting energy and sometimes they can be heard.
+Sometimes customers complain of a "buzzing" noise coming from the outdoor unit, even when it's not running.
+This is usually caused by the reversing valve solenoid coil.
+It's usually a low voltage device (24 volts) and some are just louder than others - and in most cases, this is normal.

-If you are hearing a very loud "metal-hitting-metal type sound", the fan blades could be hitting something; possibly ice, or a wire, or tubing.
+If you are hearing a very loud "metal-hitting-metal" type of sound, the fan blades could be hitting something; possibly ice, or a wire, or tubing.
 Take a look and shut the unit off immediately.
 This almost always ruins the fan blades and possibly the motor as well.
 If a piece of copper tubing shifted and is being hit by the blades, they could cut a hole in it causing the refrigerant to leak out.

-Then there is always the vibration noise, which sounds simple but can be the most difficult to eliminate.
+Then there are always the "vibration" type of noises, which may sound simple, but can be the most difficult to eliminate.
 Sometimes it is just a matter of installing rubber isolation pads under the unit.
 Sometimes the refrigerant piping is strapped too tightly to the joists or studs in the home.
-Sometimes it is in the unit itself and cannot be eliminated.
+Sometimes it is in the unit itself and just cannot be eliminated.